imwally/cmuck/linkedlistproblems/problem18-writeup.md

 interesting part though is the assignment of `head->next->next` to `head`.
 So what's really happening here?

-Without these 3 lines of code that shift pointers around `head` would look like this on each call in the stack rewind instead:
+Without these 3 lines of code that shift pointers around, `head` would look like this on each call in the stack rewind instead:

 ### 1.
 ```C